Creating Optimised Online Forms with Paperform

 Find a suitable template as it’s easy to amend and tailor it to your requirements.
 Otherwise you have the option to start with a blank sheet and create your own form from scratch.
 Add questions using the simple user interface, configure the type of question and set visibility rules.
 Where you already have answers to questions use the pre-fill key to pass data via the URL.

-Finally, don’t forget you can share your form via social media and give control to visitors to your website on how they wish to access the form.
-Paperform is certainly a very versatile solution and I would be very interested to hear about how experiences with the product as well.
-Please post any feedback below.
+Finally, don’t forget you can share your online forms via social media.
+You can also give control to visitors to your website on how they wish to access it.
+Paperform is certainly a very versatile solution.